Your shopping cart is empty.

 Each canvas print can be stretched (gallery wrapped) around wood bars just like a painting, with all the hanging hardware affixed, so your art is ready to hang as soon as it arrives.
 Choose what depth stretcher bars you would like (how far you want your canvas to stand out on the wall).
 If you plan to frame the print, I recommend getting a .75" depth, or just ordering a canvas print that is not gallery wrapped.
 All selections are printed on heavy museum grade fine art canvas (machine stretched & wrapped for proper tension) and covered with an UV and scratch resistant coating to protect the surface of the print.

 Contact me and let me know what size you are looking for, and I'll see if I can help.
 I can offer most pieces in print in any size up to 54" on the shortest side, and 100" on the longest.
-Some pieces can be purchased as separate panels (called Polyptychs), making the overall dimensions even larger if you have a gigantic wall you would like to .
-Contact me if you are interested in a multi-panel piece.
+Some pieces can be purchased as multiple panels (called Polyptychs), making the overall dimensions even larger if you have a gigantic wall you would like to adorn.
+Some, but not all of my prints have a tab at the top of the item description that is labeled "polyptych" if available for purchase as such, but if you don't see that, just contact me and we will get it figured out.

 Your shipping rates seem a bit high, how do you determine them?